simonmit/showcar-ui/README.md

 ### Zepto

 Showcar-ui includes Zepto, which is a lightweight replacement for jQuery.
 You can access Zepto via the global variables `$` and `Zepto`.
 For a detailed usage guide, have a look at http://zeptojs.com/

+### webfontloader

+webfontloader is a tool which is co-developed by Google and is used for loading fonts.
+It is possible to load fonts asynchronously and from various sources including Google servers.
+The current implementation uses a CSS file with inlined fonts.
+The CSS file is `dist/fonts.css`.
+To use webfontloader in your project you have to include the following snipped:

+    <script async src="./src/lib/showcar-ui/dist/webfontloader.js" data-font-source="./src/lib/showcar-ui/dist/fonts.css"></script>

 ## How to use: